 11. An exit bonus is awarded when the robot has reached the goal tile and has completely stopped for more than 5 seconds (this time is included in the total 8 minutes).
-The exit bonus is a non-negative
+The exit bonus is a non-negative number and is given by

-'''

-(EXIT BONUS) = 60 - 5 x (number of total lack of progress)
+(EXIT BONUS) = 60 - 5 × (number of total lack of progress)

-'''